 It’s Not too Late to Quit Smoking

-As we approach the annual Great American Smokeout on November 21st, and the New Year, you may be thinking about quitting.
-You may already be aware of the health effects of smoking, and have probably been advised, time and time again, to quit.
-You may even have tried to quit smoking and failed.
-I know this can be discouraging.
-I want to encourage you to keep trying.
-It’s never too late to quit.
+Every year, on the third Thursday of November, smokers across the nation take part in the Great American Smokeout.
+As we approach this event and the New Year, we want you to know it’s never too late to quit.
 You can succeed with the right support, tools, resources, and more importantly, the right attitude.
 Make the decision to quit smoking as part of a healthy lifestyle choice on your journey with lupus.
 Your lupus will be better controlled, and you will decrease the possibility of lupus related complications.

 Studies show that smoking (and simply being around cigarette smoke) can complicate and increase the potential effects of lupus.
 It can also lower the effectiveness of medications used to treat lupus.
 Cigarette smoking has been linked to more disease activity in lupus with the potential to increase: